Nutrition

 Referral for Nutrition Counseling

-• Dietician to confirm diagnosis of malnutrition and advise dietary plan for optimized nutrition before surgery
+• Dietician to assess for malnutrition and provide a plan to optimize nutrition before surgery

 • Refer to online provider resources for dietician resources and referral templates